youwen5/zen-browser-flake/README.md

 This is a flake for the Zen browser.
-Originally forked from [MarceColl/zen-browser-flake](https://github.com/MarceColl/zen-browser-flake), but heavily modified to suit my needs.
+Originally forked from [MarceColl/zen-browser-flake](https://github.com/MarceColl/zen-browser-flake), but heavily modified.
+Uses `wrapFirefox` so that it can be configured like using home-manager like through `programs.firefox`, by setting `programs.firefox.package`.

 Also actively maintained, unlike the upstream.

 I have disabled the annoying update checks by default, as well as Zen trying to set itself as the default browser, through `policies.json`.
 The browser cannot update itself when installed with Nix anyways, so these are entirely useless.

-Similar to the `firefox` package in `nixpkgs`, you can set additional policies by using `overrideAttrs` on the `extraPolicies` property.
-You can also set `disableUpdateChecks` using `overrideAttrs` if you want to re-enable update checks for some reason.
+Similar to the `firefox` package in `nixpkgs`, you can set additional policies by using `override` on the `extraPolicies` property.
 See [the derivation](./zen-browser.nix) for more technical details.

 To use, add it to the relevant NixOS configuration flake inputs: